ManuelBCabral/ParserProject/README.md

 # Python Language Parser

-Our project is a parser for the Python Language using context-free grammars.
+Our project aims to create a parser for the Python programming language using ANTLR4 a parser generator.

+Throughout the code, we use ANTLR4 to create CFG's (Context-Free-Grammars) that define the syntax rules for valid Python expressions.

+We then use that ANTLR4 grammar to create a parse tree to visually represent the code structure it implements.

+## Features Supported

+### Statement Types

+1. Assignment Statements
+2. If Statements
+3. While Loops
+4. For Loops
+5. Nested Statements

+### Other

+1. Artihmetic Expressions
+2. Operators
+3. Conditionals

 ## Team Members